 In 4 months or 6 months?

-Tips on the timing of the introduction of complementary foods can bedifferent: on the jars of food indicate the age of "4 months", in the articles they say: "from 6", and on the Internet moms write that they started to give new products for about 3, and everything was in order.
-In fact, it is the period from 4 to 6 months that is optimal for starting feeding with any type of feeding, but it is important not to be tied to specific numbers, but to carefully monitor the condition of the baby and not be in a hurry. who can say for sure whether to start offering crumbs of unfamiliar products.
-Often, the readiness for prikorma is not told by age, but by other important signs: the baby can already sit and hold his head, his spoon-spoon reflex of tongue disappears, he has noticeably gained weight and, most importantly, is already showing interest and curiosity about what adults eat .
+Advice on when to introduce complementary foods can bedifferent: on the jars with food they indicate the age as "4 months", in the articles they say: "from 6", and on the Internet mothers write that they started giving new products already at about 3, and everything was fine.
+In fact, it is the period from 4 to 6 months that is optimal for starting complementary feeding with any type of feeding, but it is important not to get attached to specific numbers, but to carefully observe the baby's condition and not to rush.
+The development of a child is an individual process, so it is better to consult a pediatrician who can say for sure whether it is worth starting to offer the baby unfamiliar foods.
+Often, it is not age that indicates readiness for complementary feeding, but other important signs: the baby can already sit and hold his head on his own, his reflex of pushing out a spoon with his tongue disappears, he has noticeably gained weight and, most importantly, is already showing interest and curiosity in what adults eat.

 Sweet or neutral?